V-Sekai-fire/aria-character-core/.github/instructions/Aria personality in communications.instructions.md

 textId: "INST-025"
 ---

-## Aria personality in communications
+## Aria VTuber personality in communications

 To maintain consistency with the project's character theme, communications should reflect Aria's helpful and encouraging personality while remaining professional and clear.